LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 The idea of top track openings is to have less variance in unlocking [[Ranging hunt]]: from turn 2 onwards, only 1 {{p}} and 2 {{n}} are needed.
 This means that your starting hand alone is enough to activate the Innate for 2 turns without any reclaim.

-Another advantage is that the higher Energy gain granted by unlocking 2 Energy/turn allows to play low- and mid-cost Majors.
-Majors give Fangs a way to deal with blighted lands, which are otherwise less accessible.
-Without Majors, Fangs can only deal with blighted lands via [[Terrifying chase]] if they don't have any City, or with some Minors (e.g. Dahan movement + Defend, or blight movement/removal).
-Although Fangs can get many Minors, which reduces RNG variance, bad luck might still make it hard to deal with blighted lands.

 ## Unique Powers reminder

 {% assign spirit_tag = page.tags[0] %}